Staffing industry news and insights from Xcel Staffing

 Embracing Second Chance Hiring

-Manufacturing and distribution companies often face significant challenges in staffing, especially when relying on temporary labor and staffing agencies.
+Manufacturing and distribution companies often face challenges in staffing.
+This is especially true when relying on temporary labor and staffing agencies.
 One underutilized yet promising solution is embracing second chance hiring—employing individuals with criminal backgrounds.
-This approach not only addresses labor shortages but also fosters a more inclusive and committed workforce.
+This approach addresses labor shortages.
+It also fosters a more inclusive and committed workforce.

 The Business Case for Second Chance Hiring